daleonpz/dnl_tools/README.md

 * sendfoodlist.py **(python2.7)**: schedule a mail with the food list
 * timer.py **(python2.7)**: GUI timer for general purposes
 * todo_list.py **(python2.7)**: interface to manage my to-do list, I am too lazy to use emacs :smiley:
 * wointerface **(python2.7)**: GUI to record my workout routines, when, for how long, and which one I performed.
 Also it shows on screen the excercises I should do,reps and breaks.
 Read workout plan from a workout file `*.wo`.
+[On github](https://github.com/daleonpz/workout-manager)

 # Websites
 * My parkour blog [On github](https://github.com/daleonpz/daleonpz.github.io) [blog link](https://myparkourjournal.com/)